Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 <!--- CLEAR -->

-Coroutines confined to UI thread can freely update anything in UI and suspend without blocking the UI thread.
+Coroutines confined to the UI thread can freely update anything in UI and suspend without blocking the UI thread.
 For example, we can perform animations by coding them in imperative style.
 The following code updates the text with a 10 to 1 countdown twice a second, using [launch] coroutine builder: